 - How could you be so ignorant about how you treat your actual and potential customers?

 It is your responsibility to do more.
 It is your responsibility to educate the publishers you work with.
-It is your responsibility to lead from a place of caring and transparency.
+It is your responsibility to lead from a place of care and transparency.

 Because you started to look only on the profit margin, you forgot about the big picture.
 You are afraid of asking the hard questions, such as: How much it will last this fiasco? because the answer might keep you awake during the night, and you are afraid of that as you are terrified of seriously thinking about how Gutenberg will dramatically change the themes’ market.